albugowy15/bughowi.com/src/content/about/about.md

 ## Introduction

 Hello!
 I'm <span className="font-bold text-yellowAccent">Owi</span>.
-I'm a Computer Science student - Fullstack Developer from Jepara, Indonesia.
-I have been learning some basic of Web Programming since high school by creating a blog using CMS likes Wordpress and Blogger.
-But I didn't create it myself.
-Instead I was just download some free Wordpress or Blogger template on the internet then I modified it a little bit.

-I started digging more about Web Development stuff during my college.
-Start by learn Javascript and PHP, then continue using some popular framework such as React.js, Next.js and Laravel.
-As I delved deeper into the world of web development, I discovered TypeScript and was immediately drawn to its strong typing and improved code scalability.
-I decided to make the switch and have been loving the enhanced development experience that TypeScript provides.
-It has not only helped me write more robust and maintainable code, but it has also allowed me to take on more complex projects with confidence.
-I'm excited to continue exploring the capabilities of TypeScript and using it to build even more powerful web applications.

-I've created this blog for two main reasons.
-First, as a developer, I am constantly learning new skills and technologies.
-I wanted a place to document and reflect on what I've learned inorder to solidify my understanding and be able to refer back to it later.
-Second, I wanted to showcase my projects and share my experiences with others in the developer community.
-I believe that sharing knowledge and helping others is an important part of being a developer.
-I hope that my blog will be a useful resource for other developers, and that it will help me to continue growing as a developer.
+I'm a Computer Science student - Software Engineer from Jepara, Indonesia.
+I've established this blog with two primary objectives.
+Firstly, as a developer, I'm in a perpetual state of acquiring new skills and exploring emerging technologies.
+I sought to create a space where I can meticulously document and reflect upon my learning journey, thus reinforcing my comprehension and establishing a reference for future use.
+Secondly, I aimed to showcase my projects and share my experiences with fellow members of the developer community.
+I firmly believe that the act of sharing knowledge and aiding others is integral to the role of a developer.
+My aspiration is for this blog to serve as a valuable resource for fellow developers, facilitating mutual growth within the community and contributing to my continuous development as a skilled professional.

+## Programming Languages

+Currently, I am focused on learning and implementing **TypeScript**, **Go**, and **Rust** as the primary programming languages in my projects.
+I believe that proficiency in these three languages can significantly enhance the value in software development.

+TypeScript offers advantages in terms of static typing, which can improve code security and quality.
+Meanwhile, Go, with its concurrency concepts and high performance, is well-suited for large-scale projects.
+Rust, on the other hand, provides high-level security without compromising performance, making it valuable for the development of critical systems.

+Through this blog, I hope to share a profound understanding of the usage of these three languages, as well as the experiences and challenges that arise in their implementation.
+By sharing this knowledge, my aim is to make a positive contribution to the developer community and facilitate the exchange of valuable information for fellow developers in Indonesia and around the world.

-## Tech Stack
+## Favorite Frameworks

-I'm currently enjoy build website using TypeScript, Next.js, and Tailwind CSS.

-### TypeScript

-I have found that using TypeScript as my current tech stack is the perfect choice for me.
-TypeScript is a superset of JavaScript that adds optional static typing, classes, and interfaces.
-It provides many features that help me to catch errors early in the development process, making my code more reliable.
-TypeScript also enables me to write object-oriented code, and it's easy to refactor and scale.
-The type checking and autocompletion features that TypeScript provides, make my development process faster and more efficient.
-I'm excited to continue working with TypeScript and using it to build more powerful and scalable applications.
+Discovering the utility of frameworks has significantly accelerated my application development process, enhancing both speed and efficiency.
+These frameworks not only facilitate swift development but also contribute to the creation of more secure and scalable applications.
+I am enthusiastic about further delving into the capabilities of these frameworks and harnessing them to construct even more robust applications.

 ### Next.js

-Next.js is a framework built on top of React that makes it easy to create server-rendered React applications.
-The framework provides a lot of out-of-the-box features that make development much faster and easier.
-It also enables me to build applications that are SEO friendly and have a better performance.
-With the help of Next.js, I have been able to build highly dynamic and responsive web applications that are optimized for both the user and the developer.
-I'm excited to continue exploring the capabilities of Next.js and using it to build even more powerful web applications.
+Next.js stands out as a preferred framework, offering advanced features and a seamless development experience.
+Its capabilities in server-side rendering and routing make it a valuable asset in creating dynamic and performant web applications.

 ### Tailwind

-I have found that using a utility-first CSS framework like Tailwind CSS can help me to create fast, responsive, and beautiful web pages.
-Tailwind CSS provides a wide range of pre-defined CSS classes that can be used to quickly style elements on a page.
-This makes it easy to create consistent and responsive designs that look great on any device.
-I also appreciate the flexibility and customization options that Tailwind CSS provides.
-I can easily customize the design to match the look and feel of any project.
-I'm excited to continue working with Tailwind CSS and using it to create beautiful and functional web pages.
+Embracing Tailwind has proven instrumental in streamlining my styling process.
+The utility-first approach of Tailwind enables rapid and consistent styling, empowering me to create visually appealing and responsive user interfaces efficiently.

+### Astro

+Exploring the innovative features of Astro has been an exciting journey.
+Its focus on performance and the ability to seamlessly blend static and dynamic content make it a promising framework for building modern, high-performance websites.
+I look forward to utilizing Astro's capabilities for future projects and expanding my expertise in web development.

+There are also other frameworks and libraries that I have used in my projects, such as Prisma, tRPC, Tokio, and Gin.
+I am excited to continue exploring the capabilities of these frameworks and libraries and using them to build even more powerful applications.

+## Experience

+### Software Developer at Department of Communication and Information (Dinkominfo) Surabaya

+- **Type** : Internship
+- **Start - End** : August 2023 - December 2023
+- **Duration** : 5 months
+- **Tasks** :
+  - Developed an API Gateway to seamlessly connect all existing APIs in Surabaya.
+  - Built a user-friendly dashboard using Laravel for efficient management of connected APIs within the Gateway.
+  - Implemented logging and monitoring functionalities for tracking each incoming request to the API Gateway.

+### Fullstack Developer at Harisenin.com

+- **Type** : Internship
+- **Start - End** : September 2022 - December 2022
+- **Duration** : 3 months
+- **Tasks** :
+  - Developed a new internal dashboard using TypeScript, Next.js, and Tailwind CSS.
+  - Added new features to an existing internal dashboard using Laravel.
+  - Established a new subdomain.

+### Frontend Engineer at Torche Education

+- **Type** : Internship
+- **Start - End** : October 2022 - February 20223
+- **Duration** : 4 months
+- **Tasks** :
+  - Crafted a new company landing page using Typescript, Next.js, and Tailwind.
+  - Migrated the existing tech stack to the MERN (MongoDB, Express, React, Node) stack.

 ## Contact Me